Research output per year

 Research activity per year

-I am a senior lecturer in International Relations and Politics and the Associate Dean for Research & Enterprise (LSS).
+I am a senior lecturer in International Relations and Politics and the Associate Dean for Research & Innovation at the College of Society and Professions.

 My research interests are broadly situated at the intersection of gender and foreign policy; critical security studies, in particular the politics of the War on Terror and the securitisation of Islam.